 That’s not how I would have done it.
 I might have reached the same result in Texas Health, but more on common sense grounds than textualist grounds.

 And I have to say, I’m bothered that the Texas Supreme Court gave more weight to a privately-authored treatise—which only expresses the opinion of its authors—than it did to the legislature.
 That’s a strange sort of deference, and I don’t like it.

 But maybe I’m just too tense.

-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-Thomson Reuters named him a 2020 Texas “Super Lawyer” for Business Litigation.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at Zach Wolfe Law Firm.
+Thomson Reuters named him a Texas “Super Lawyer” for Business Litigation in 2020 and 2021.